MirRisalat/Credit-Card-Fraud-Detection/README.md

 The project aims to achieve a high level of accuracy in detecting fraudulent transactions while minimizing false positives.
 Detailed results and visualizations can be found in the `results/` directory.

-## Contributing

-Contributions to this project are welcome.
-You can contribute by:

-- Reporting issues
-- Forking the repository and creating pull requests
-- Adding new features or improving existing ones
-- Enhancing documentation

-Please review our [contribution guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments